heeplr/rpi-cookstrap/README.md

 *~/.bootstrap.cfg* will be included after the project specific *bootstrap.cfg* and will override settings accordingly.
 (Also, *~/.bootstrap-plugins* can contain user plugins and *~/.bootstrap-dist* user distfiles.
-They will override project plugins or distfiles.)
+They will also override project plugins or distfiles.)